mainmatter/sheepdog/README.md

 - `isRunning`: Boolean - whether the task is currently running or not
 - `lastSuccessful`: Any - the return value from the last successful run of the task
 - `performCount`: Number - the number of times the task has been run,
-- `results`: Array - all of the results from previous invocations of this task,

 ## Task types